Projects Completed in 2015

 Stark Sciences Building

 BHDP Architecture assisted the university with designing the new Kent State University at Stark Sciences Building of approximately 41,140 SF and renovating approximately 5,250 SF of the existing Main Hall East Wing.
 Heapy Engineering served as the Commissioning Agent.
-The new building supports the Science programs and accommodates science teaching and research laboratories such as Biology, Physics, and Geology, as well as Nursing laboratories and classrooms.
+The new building supports the Science programs and accommodates science teaching and research laboratories such as Biology, Physics, and Earth Sciences, as well as Nursing laboratories and classrooms.
 The building also contains general and computer classrooms, faculty offices and a student cyber lounge.
 The new Sciences Building is located adjacent to the Main Hall East Wing with a link at the second floor to connect the new building with the renovated science laboratories in the Main Hall East Wing.
 Site development included a building receiving area, accessible parking, pedestrian walkways, lighting and landscaping.
 Faculty and staff have relocated into the new building’s offices and laboratories.
 Main Hall East Wing’s former Biology laboratories and prep/storage areas were converted to accommodate the Chemistry program and construction is substantially complete with faculty and staff occupying the facility.
 Jeffery Carr Construction is working toward completion of all punch list items and has started close-out documentation.

 Student Memorial Garden